Do Platform Migrations Compromise Content Moderation? Evidence from r/The_Donald and r/Incels: Changes in content

 \xhdr{Matched comparison} To disentangle self-selection from user-level increases following the migration, we compare changes in each of the signals for the set of matched users.
-We calculate, for each user, the fraction of toxic posts (\emph{Toxicity} higher than $0.8$), and the percentage of words used in each of the defined categories (\emph{Hostility}, \emph{We}, \etc) both before and after the migration.
+We calculate, for each user, the fraction of toxic posts (\emph{Toxicity} higher than $0.8$) and the percentage of words used in each of the defined categories (\emph{Hostility}, \emph{We}, \etc) both before and after the migration.
 Then, similar to \Figref{fig:matched_ratio}, we compare the log-ratio between the signals associated with each user \emph{before} and \emph{after} the migration.
 However, here, calculating the log-ratio may involve dividing by 0, \eg, for a user who posted no toxic posts before the migration and 2 after.
 Thus, for each individual signal, we limit our analysis to users with positive values for that signal before and after the migration.
 Therefore, when comparing the changes in toxic posts, we consider only users with at least one toxic post before and one toxic post after the migration.
 Similarly, for the LIWC-related signals, we consider only users who used words in the given category at least once before and at least once after the migration.
 We report the mean log-ratio across matched users for each signal in \Figref{fig:matched_comp_cont}.

-For the TD community, we again observe significant increases for \emph{Toxicity} ($\mu=0.41$, which represents an increase of around 32\% since $2^{0.41} \approx 1.32$), \emph{We} ($\mu=0.26$, $20\%$ increase), and \emph{They} ($\mu=0.12$, $9\%$ increase).
-This suggest that the increases previously observed were not caused merely by self-selection.
-For the Incel community, there were non-significant increases in \emph{Toxicity} ($0.13$, $9\%$ increase) and small non-significant decreases in the usage of both pronoun-related categories.
-For both communities, we again significant decreases in the usage of words in the fixation dictionary ($\mu=0.15$, $11\%$ increase in both cases).
+For the TD community, we again observe significant increases for \emph{Toxicity} ($\mu=0.41$, which represents an increase of around 32\% since $2^{0.41} \approx 1.32$), \emph{We} ($\mu=0.26$, $20\%$ increase), and \emph{They} ($\mu=0.11$, $8\%$ increase).
+This suggests that the increases previously observed were not caused merely by self-selection.
+For the Incel community, there were non-significant increases in \emph{Toxicity} ($0.14$, $10\%$ increase) and small non-significant decreases in the usage of both pronoun-related categories.
+For both communities, we again significant decreases in the usage of words in the fixation dictionary ($\mu=0.15$ for TD and $\mu=0.14$ for Incels, around $11\%$ increase in both cases).
 We also find significant increases in signals that we did not observe in the community-level analysis.
-Namely, for both communities we find significant increases in \emph{Hostility} ($8\%$ increase for TD and $9\%$ for Incels), and for TD, we find a significant increase in \textit{Negative Emotions} ( $8\%$ increase).
+Namely, for both communities we find significant increases in \emph{Hostility} ($8\%$ increase for TD and $10\%$ for Incels), and for TD, we find a significant increase in \textit{Negative Emotions} ($8\%$ increase).